mathew-j-davis/shuttle/readme.md

 ## **Environment Set Up Scripts**

-To install all the necessary system packages and Python dependencies, you can use the provided scripts.
+To install all the necessary system packages and Python dependencies, use the provided scripts in:

-These scripts can be found in:

 ```
 /2_set_up_scripts_to_run_on_host